Fabio-Calo/DataMatcher/README.md

     Normalizer normalizer = new Normalizer(Map.of("@+\\X*",""));
     matcher = new Matcher(normalizer);
 ```
-the normalizer uses a Map to replaces the Key with the value.
+The normalizer uses a Map to replaces the key with the value.
 Note that you can use Regex too.

 # More Information:
 + feel free to leave some feedback and critics